Kodomo Teate Law

 The Kodomo Teate Law (子ども手当法, Kodomo Teate Hō) is a law introduced in Japan by the Democratic Party of Japan (DPJ) in April 2010.
 It grants 13,000 yen per month to parents with children up to the age of fifteen.

+It was passed as a way to reduce the "Economic Burden" placed on families.

 Description

-The law gives legal guardians of children under 15 years old, born before April 1 of that year, 26,000 yen every month; although in 2010, its first fiscal year, it was 13,000 yen.
+The law gives legal guardians of children under 15 years old, born before April 1 of that year, 26,000 yen (or $67 in USD) every month; although in 2010, its first fiscal year, it was 13,000 yen.
 There are similar child allowance systems in place already but with a means test to check eligibility for benefits.

+The original law did not require that the children be residing domestically and this made the law open to abuse, such as the case of a Korean national in Amagasaki who attempted to apply for allowances for 554 children allegedly under his care but residing in Thailand — he was however turned away at the city hall.
+This loophole was closed in August 2011 with new legislation designed to address this specific issue.